Prethermal quantum many-body Kapitza phases of periodically driven spin systems: Variable-range interactions

-Whenever the system is initialized in a non-chaotic dynamical regime, $P$, $F_{\parallel,\perp}$, or $K$ and the frequency $\Omega$ is off-resonance with the spin-waves band, i.e., $\Omega \gg 4 \tilde{J}_{0}$, as shown in Fig.~\ref{fig:3}(a),(c),(d) the evolution presents a long time interval during which the absorption of energy from the drive, as well as the amount of spin-wave excitations, is bounded.
+Whenever the system is initialized in a non-chaotic dynamical regime, $P$/$K$ or $F_{\parallel,\perp}$, and the frequency $\Omega$ is off-resonant with the spin-wave band, i.e., $\Omega \gg 4 \tilde{J}_{0}$, as shown in Fig.~\ref{fig:3}(a),(c),(d) the evolution presents a long time interval during which the absorption of energy from the drive, as well as the amount of spin-wave excitations, is bounded.
 On the other hand, whenever the system is in a chaotic dynamical regime as in Fig.~\ref{fig:3}(b), irrespective of the value of $\Omega$ and of $\alpha$, the amount of spin-wave excitations generated and the energy increase at a finite rate.
-Such a behaviour corresponds to \emph{heating}, which has been extensively proven to be the generic response of a many-body system to an external periodic driving in the absence of dissipative mechanisms \cite{DAlessioRigol,WeidingerKnap,prethermhighfreq}.
+Such a behavior corresponds to \emph{heating}, which has been extensively proven to be the generic response of a many-body system to an external periodic driving \cite{DAlessioRigol,WeidingerKnap,prethermhighfreq}, in the absence of dissipative mechanisms \cite{dissipative}.
 In the non-chaotic dynamical regimes $F_{\parallel,\perp}$ of panels (a) and (d), the synchronized trajectories of the collective spin $\vec{S}(t)$ act as an ``internal'' periodic driving at frequency $\Omega$ on the quantum oscillators $(\tilde{q}_k,\tilde{p}_k)$'s through the last interaction terms in the spin-wave Hamiltonian \eqref{eq:timeindepH}.
-As long as $\Omega$ is off-resonance (see above), the spin-waves behave like a periodically driven free-particles system, which relaxes to a periodic quasi-stationary state described by a stroboscopic generalized Gibbs ensemble \cite{PDIsingchain,PDfree}.
-The presence of the non-linear spin-wave interactions cause the latter \textit{prethermal} stage \cite{Canovi,Bukov,WeidingerKnap,Citro,DAlessioPolkovnikov} to be ultimately followed by slow heating, after a parametrically long time $\tau$ which scales as \cite{prethermhighfreq} $\tau \sim \exp (\, \text{const} \times \Omega/\tilde{J}_{0})$.
-On the contrary, the occurrence of chaotic motion of the collective spin $\vec{S}(t)$ translates, as in panel (b), into an irregular, noisy ``internal'' driving of the spin-waves through the last terms in Eq. \eqref{eq:timeindepH}, possessing a broad frequency spectrum, whereby the unavoidable resonances with the spin-waves band together with the local instability trigger the process of internal dissipation and hence a much faster heating.
+As long as $\Omega$ is off-resonant (see above), the spin waves behave like a periodically driven system of quasi-free particles, which relaxes to a periodic quasi-stationary state described by a stroboscopic generalized Gibbs ensemble \cite{PDIsingchain,PDfree}.
+The presence of non-linear spin-wave interactions cause the latter \textit{prethermal} stage \cite{Canovi,Bukov,WeidingerKnap,Citro,DAlessioPolkovnikov} to be ultimately followed by slow heating, after a parametrically long time $\tau$ which scales as $\tau \sim \exp (\, \text{const} \times \Omega/\tilde{J}_{0})$ \cite{prethermhighfreq}.
+On the contrary, the occurrence of chaotic motion of the collective spin $\vec{S}(t)$ translates, as in panel (b), into an irregular, noisy ``internal'' driving of the spin waves through the last terms in Eq. \eqref{eq:timeindepH}, possessing a broad frequency spectrum, whereby the unavoidable resonances with the spin waves band together with the local instability trigger the process of internal dissipation and hence a much faster heating.